Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Introduction

 where internal stages and solution update are given by

-where the slow stage indices range over $i=1,\dots,s^{\{s\}}$ and the fast stage indices range over $j=1,\dots,s^{\{f\}}$.
-In particular, we note that this constitutes a ``hybrid'' of partitioned and additive Runge-Kutta formulations: there are distinct stages for each right-hand side component (PRK-like), and all right-hand side functions are used to update each stage (ARK-like).
+in which the slow stage indices range over $i=1,\dots,s^{\{s\}}$ and the fast stage indices range over $j=1,\dots,s^{\{f\}}$.
+In particular, we note that this constitutes a ``hybrid'' of partitioned Runge-Kutta (PRK) and additive Runge-Kutta (ARK) formulations: there are distinct stages for each right-hand side component (PRK-like), and all right-hand side functions are used to update each stage (ARK-like).

 As is typical for additive Runge-Kutta methods, Sandu and G{\"u}nther make the simplifying assumption of \emph{internal consistency}, i.e.